Affiliate links on Android Authority may earn us a commission. Learn more.

 Today’s gaming phones also offer pretty robust remapping software, allowing you to use a device’s shoulder buttons in games that don’t actually have gamepad support in the first place.
 So we’ve certainly got a more friendly environment for controllers.

-The world (and Google) cares about tablets again
+The world (and Google) seemingly cares about tablets again

-Another reason for Nvidia to hop on the slate bandwagon is that Android tablets have seen a revival in the last couple of years, thanks in no small part to the pandemic.
+Another reason for NVIDIA to hop on the slate bandwagon is that Android tablets saw a revival in the last couple of years, thanks in no small part to the pandemic.
 The device category withered away in the late 2010s, with the global market dropping 1.5% year-on-year in 2019 to 144 million units, the year before the pandemic.
 That decline doesn’t sound too bad, but the IDC reported tablet shipments of 229.6 million units in 2014.

 By comparison, global tablet shipments hit 163.5 million units in 2020 and 168.5 million units in 2021.
-That momentum might be slowing after Q4 2021 saw a yearly decline, but the iron is still hot enough for Nvidia to strike with a Shield tablet of its own.
-After all, media consumption, one of the Nvidia Shield line’s strengths, was one of several key factors driving this resurgence in the first place.
+That momentum slowed down in a big way after Q4 2021 saw a yearly decline and 2022 saw further dcclines, but the iron is still hot enough for NVIDIA to strike with a Shield tablet of its own.
+After all, media consumption, one of the NVIDIA Shield line’s strengths, was one of several key factors driving this resurgence in the first place.

 The tablet market has seen record growth, while Google is (finally) polishing the software side of things.

-So with the tablet landscape booming and Google putting in the software legwork, there’s a strong foundation here for future tablet releases in general.
+So with loads of new devices in the tablet landscape and Google putting in the software legwork, there’s a strong foundation here for future tablet releases and a healthier ecosystem in general.

 Nvidia’s secret sauce for tablets